vienvuong/portfolio/content/blog/nerf-guide.md

 2. Optional: Hierarchical volume sampling (HVS) can be used here reduce sampling density in free space and occluded regions to improve sampling efficiency.
 The overall network architecture is composed of two networks: the "coarse" network (naive stratified sampling) and the "fine" network (informed biased sampling based on output of the "coarse" network).
 This affects how the loss function is computed.
 3. Optional: Positional encoding (also called gamma encoding) can be used here to lift 5D input coordinates to a higher-dimensional space.
 The paper shows this can allow the MLP to better represent higher frequency variation in color and geometry.
 This encoding lifts the input coordinates from 5D to a higher-dimensional space.
 4. The encoded coordinates are now pass into an MLP to produce a color and volume density.
 The network can be represented as a mapping $F_{\Theta}: (x, d) \rightarrow (c, \sigma)$, where $c = (r, g, b)$ is the emitted color, $\sigma$ is the volume density, $x$ is the 3D spatial location, and $d$ is the unit vector of the camera ray's viewing direction.
-5. These color and volume density values can now be transformed into an image by a fully differentiable volume rendering procedure (and a hierarchical sampling strategy).
+5. These color and volume density values can now be transformed into an image by a fully differentiable volume rendering procedure.
 6. This differentiability allows end-to-end backpropagation from the rendering loss through the fully connected layers (MLP).
 The model is then optimized to minimize the residual between the synthesized and ground truth observed images.

 To encourage viewpoint-free image synthesis, the NeRF restricts the network to predict the volume density $\sigma$ as a function of only the location $x$, while the RGB color $c$ is predicted as a function of both the location $x$ and the viewing direction $d$.